CUNY-CL/winter-camp/README.md

 Church, K. W. 1995.
 One term or two?
 In *Proceedings of the 18th Annual International ACM SIGIR conference on Research and Development in Information Retrieval*, pages 310-318.
-Seattle.

-Eisenstein, J. 2019. *Introduction to natural language processing*.
-Cambridge:
-MIT Press.

-Jelinek, F. 1997. *Statistical methods for speech recognition*.
-Cambridge: MIT Press.
+Lafferty, J., McCallum, A., and Pereira, F. 2001.
+Conditional random fields: probabilistic models for segmenting and labeling sequence data.
+In *Proceedings of the 18th International Conference on Machine Learning*, pages 282-289.

 Lita, L. V., Ittycheriah, A., Roukos, S. and Kambhatla, N. 2003. tRuEcasIng.
 In *Prooceedings of the 41st Annual Meeting of the Association for Computational Linguistics*, pages 152-159.
-Sapporo, Japan.

 Wang, W., Knight, K., and Marcu, D. 206.
 Capitalizing machine translation.
-In *Proceedings of the Human Language Technology Conference of the NAACL, Main Conference*, pages 1-8, New York.
+In *Proceedings of the Human Language Technology Conference of the NAACL, Main Conference*, pages 1-8.